jstriker87/go-Flashcards/Readme.md

 ## Authors
 @Jstriker87
 ## Version History
+* 1.3.1
+    * Minor bug fixes to styling
+    * Fixed logic issue with the 'Completed' value that stores the number of tries before the answer is marked as 'good'.
 * 1.3
     * Dark / light mode now follows the users operating systems current light or dark mode
     * Re-factored questions and answers for when questions 'needs revision' so there is a 'completed' value that is set when the user sets the answer to 'OK' and also an 'Attempts' value that counts the number of times that the user has to retry a question before they set  it as 'OK'